mimran1980/rusteron_gsr/rusteron-client/README.md

 > **Note**: Since this module leverages Aeron C bindings, it is inherently unsafe and should be used with caution.
 Incorrect usage can lead to undefined behaviour, such as segmentation faults.

-## 🚀 Sponsorship & Adoption

-🏢 Sponsored by GSR

-This project is proudly sponsored and maintained by *GSR*, a global leader in algorithmic trading and market making in digital assets.
-Rusteron plays a foundational role in GSR’s trading platform technology stack, providing critical infrastructure for performance-sensitive, real-time systems.
-As part of our commitment to engineering excellence and open collaboration, the project is now developed and maintained under GSR’s official GitHub organization.
-We believe in sharing robust, production-tested tools with the broader community and welcome external contributions, feedback, and discussion.
-If you're interested in contributing or partnering with us, feel free to reach out or open an issue!

 ## Features

 - **Client Initialization**: Set up an Aeron client in Rust.